 Took some very nice scenic and curvy back roads to get to I-40 which would take us to Nashville.
 We encountered some heavy rain once and had to pull off the interstate until it passed.

-We had planned on going to Hot Springs but shortly after leaving Nashville we were confronted with a huge black storm front looming before us.
-It was wicked looking so we pulled off the interstate into Dickson, TN and had breakfast at a local restaurant.
+We had planned on going to Hot Springs but shortly after leaving Nashville, we were confronted with a huge black storm front looming before us.
+It was wicked looking so we pulled off the interstate into Dickson, TN, and had breakfast at a local restaurant.
 Our waiter found out we were heading through Memphis and said "Whoa!
 Memphis is getting flooded right now, those people are swimming!"
-That was enough for us to cancel the rest of riding for the day and get a room.
-There were quite a few hotels in the area and the Best Western allowed us to check in before noon and we stayed in Dickson until the next morning until the storm subsided.
+That was enough for us to cancel the rest of the riding for the day and get a room.
+There were quite a few hotels in the area and the Best Western allowed us to check-in before noon.
+We stayed in Dickson until the next morning until the storm subsided.

 Day 10 Dickson, TN to Hot Springs, AR

 Sure enough just as the weather channel from the hotel room was reporting, Memphis had been hit hard.
 As we neared the city and far past it the fields and rivers were flooded.
 Sometimes it seemed as if we were on a bridge going across a lake area there was so much water.
 Many houses along the interstate had water up to the foundations and crops were under water.
 It was a good decision to have stayed in Dickson instead of trying to ride through that monster storm.
 The skies had cleared and it was a pretty day for the entire ride to Hot Springs.

 Day 11 Hot Springs, AR to Fort Worth, TX